compostbrain/go-tournament-manager/README.md

 # TODOS PairingTool
 - prevent players from receiving byes if they already had a bye from Swissper
 - first round should be paired by split and shift
+- tables should be assigned with highest rank on table 1

 # TODO Player